TwilioDevEd/browser-calls-spark/README.md

 1. Clone the repository and `cd` into it.
 1. The application uses Gradle to manage dependencies.
-A wrapper is included in the repository so if you don't have Gradle installed on the system, you can use `./gradlew` to execute any gradle task.
+A wrapper is included in the repository so, if you don't have Gradle installed on the system, you can use `./gradlew` to execute any gradle task.
 1. The application uses PostgreSQL as the persistence layer.
 If you don't have it already, you should install it.
 The easiest way is by